imanlotfimahyari/Docker-bridge-delay-BW/README.md

 # Docker-bridge-delay-BW-control

 ## Motivation
 If you have multiple docker containers connected together through a bridge, then using this sample script, you can modify the delays from one container to another with `linux traffic controller (tc)`.
-This control is done from inside the bridge and not from inside of the containers which is useful if you do not want to touch the containers.
+This control is done inside the bridge and not from the inside of the containers which is useful if you do not want to touch the containers.
 It is also possible to control the `Bandwidth` as well.

 ## Introduction
+Two .........
-The controll of the delay from `container A` towards `container B` is done in `VethXXX` which is connecting the `container B` to the bridge.
-So, for applying the different delays for data coming from different source containers, it is needed to distinguish between the source of the data in `VethXXX`.
+The controll of the delay from `container A` towards `container B` can be done in `VethX` which is connecting the `container B` (destination container) to the bridge.
+So, for applying the different delays for data coming from different source containers, it is needed to distinguish between the source of the data in `VethX`.
 As every container has an IP address, this can be done through filtering the source IP address of the sender.

-A simple structure with internal view of `VethXX` a bridge and the containers is demonstrated here:
+A simple structure with internal view of `VethX` a bridge and the containers is demonstrated here:

 <p align="middle">
   <img src="./delay1.png" width="300" height="250" />